Availability and plant health requirements

 How to order germplasm

 An on line search facility is offered for accessions that received a CGN number so far.
-There you can select and order the germplasm (click 'search and order seeds' and select Potato).
+There you can select and order the germplasm (click 'Search and request seeds' and select Potato).
 Only samples that can be freely distributed (screened for quarantine diseases; enough seeds available; good germinability) are included in the regular CGN collections.
 The 'Procedures' page informs about the procedures CGN uses for seed distribution.